History

 logo_highresolution

-The Black Reel Awards is a two-day awards gala annually spotlighting the best African-American performances in theatrical, independent and television films.
+The Black Reel Awards annually spotlights the best African-American performances in theatrical, independent and television films.
 Founded in 2000 under the leadership of Tim Gordon and Sabrina McNeal and based in the Nation’s Capital, The Black Reel Awards were created to annually honor African-Americans in the medium of film.

 Originally conceived as a vehicle to recognize African-American achievement in Hollywood, the awards have been expanded to include cinematic achievement on the small screen as well as the independent filmmaking community.

-During its first two years (2000-2001), The Black Reel Awards were presented online on the film website, Reel Images Magazine.
-With the exception of one year, the awards have rotated through various sites in Washington, DC.
-The 10th Annual awards gala will be held February 2010.
+During its first two years (2000-2001), The Black Reel Awards were presented online on film website, Reel Images Magazine.
+The show has been held at several sites in Washington, DC with the most recent ceremonies broadcast online on Blog Talk Radio.

 In April 2004, The Foundation for Advancement of African-Americans in Film (The Foundation) was created to provide educational opportunities to the next generation of studio executives through its two member programs, Reel Kids and the Producer’s Institute.
 It is the desire of the Foundation that our programs will help train the studio executives and filmmakers that will continue to shape the images of people of color well into the 21st century.